What is an Apprenticeship Program?

 Many local companies are actively participating in the Apprenticeship program in Southside Virginia.
-In 2015, a grant was awarded to SVCC to help train students for the Apprenticeship program.
-This grant also encourages local companies to adopt the Apprenticeship model as a way to train the workforce for 21st-century jobs.
+The Apprenticeship program helps train current and potential employees.
+Unemployed students receive skilled training desired by potential employers.
+Several local companies have adopted the Apprenticeship model as a way to train the workforce for 21st-century jobs.

 I need more information….

 For more information on the programs offered at SVCC, contact